 The musically-literate singer is accustomed to reading all anacruses at the end of a measure, while seeing the beginning of any metric unit as a strong beat.
 The fact that the anacrustic syllable falls on the beginning of the foot and the poetic line can be one of the earliest points of difficulty for any ballad singer matching tune to text.

 When poetic and musical meters combine in a ballad, the stressed syllables will fall on the strong beats within the tune.
-In the case of the text-underlaid example above, this strong beat is the first beat in every measure.
+In the case of Figure 2, this strong beat is the first beat in every measure.
 This system of musical meter, with its measures, beats, and beat divisions, allows a high degree of malleability within any given tune without disrupting the metered passage of time.
 If a foot has more syllables than there are notes in that part of the tune, it can be broken up into smaller metric values in order to fit within the corresponding division of musical time, usually a half-measure, measure, or two measures with ballads.
 If there are fewer syllables than notes, a syllable can be sung over multiple notes.
 This can be seen in Example 1 on the stressed syllable “Jew,” where the slur (curved line) above the two notes indicates that the singer should extend the syllable smoothly through both notes.

 If we assume two lines of text per line of music, this tune can be seen as mostly conforming to an anapestic tetrameter, with the anacrustic first note (first line) and last note of the first three lines corresponding to the first syllable of an iamb.
 For the most part, the first stanza of Huntington 402424 (cited above) conforms to this meter.
 We have already seen one point within this stanza in which a syllable must combine the length of two notes.
 I will now display the last line of music with the stanza’s last two lines underlaid, to demonstrate what the singer must do rhythmically to accommodate two extra syllables.
 Notes affected by this irregularity are shown in red.